adzejs/adze/docs/guide/using-shed.md

 ## $shed.tools

 Manual debugging tools primarily for use in the web browser.
 To use the tools, access them via `window.$shed.tools` or simply `$shed.tools` in your browser console.
 Any of the methods listed in the interface below will be made available to you.
-For all methods other than `renderCache` please refer to the documentation for [Filtering & Utility Functions](filtering-and-utility-functions.md).
+For all methods other than `renderCache`, `renderNamespace`, and `renderLabel` please refer to the documentation for [Filtering & Utility Functions](filtering-and-utility-functions.md).

 > Supported in versions >= 1.4.0